-The Cutlery & Allied Trades Research Association in 2012 is proud to celebrate the 60th Anniversary of its inception.
+The Cutlery & Allied Trades Research Association in 2012 was proud to celebrate the 60th Anniversary of its inception.
 Set up in 1952, within months of Queen Elizabeth II accession to the throne of the UK, CATRA has provided a continuous source of Research and Development for Cutlery and Knife Manufacturers.

 At a request by the British Cutlery Industry, of which the majority were based in Sheffield, the British Government's Board of Trade set up the Cutlery Research Council which utilised laboratory facilities and seconded staff from the British Iron & Steel Research Association on Hoyle Sheet, Sheffield.